Jorge Guinzburg: Death

 Guinzburg died in the Mater Dei clinic on 2008-3-12.
 He was in the clinic six days before his death because he suffered the fracture of a vertebra.
 He was affected by a pulmonary disease (a pleural effusion and a pneumonia generated from a lung cancer).
 He was 59 at the time of his death.
 Guinzburg was buried at the La Tablada Israelite Cemetery.
 His grave lays close to the grave of Jaime Barylko, who died in 2002.

 Family

-His second wife Andrea Stivel is a TV producer and his daughter Malena Guinzburg is a stand-up comedian.
+Guinzburg married twice.
+With his first wife, Dora Ryng, he had two daughters, Soledad and Malena Guinzburg (currently a stand-up comedian).
+With his second wife, TV producer Andrea Stivel, he had two sons, Ian and Sacha.